StephenLovell/old-charlie/README.md

 ## Alpha 1.0 Notice

 This is the original version of Charlie.
-It has since been restructured a bit into a Alpha 2 of sorts, found here https://github.com/StephenLovell/charlie
+It has since been restructured a bit into an Alpha 2 of sorts, found here https://github.com/StephenLovell/charlie

 This is just here for posterity really.